mwa-templates/template-maven-pom-project/README.md

 The `Perform release` workflow is able to generate and deploy the Maven site documentation, but this is disabled by default.
 You can enable it with an input value when triggering the `Perform release` workflow.
 If you want to enable it as default, you must set the workflow's input variable `doSiteDeployment` to `true`.

-Additionally, you also must enable the `gh-pages` branch, because this is where the generated site documentation will be deployed to.
+This template does not provide any means for how to generate and deploy the site documentation.
+The workflow triggers a `mvn site-deploy` command, but it will not do any deploy unless it is configured.
+I suggest to use the Maven site plugin provided by GitHub.
+If you do so, you also must enable the `gh-pages` branch, because this is where the generated site documentation will be deployed to.
 Note that this only works for public GitHub repositories.
 You can activate this branch by simply choosing a site theme in the repository settings.

 See the workflow `Perform release` for more details.